-While Homemade Peppermint Vodka can be great on its own as a shooter, you can also sub it for peppermint extract, peppermint vodka or peppermint schnapps in most recipes.
+While Homemade Peppermint Vodka can be great on its own as a shooter, you can also sub it for peppermint extract, peppermint vodka or peppermint schnapps in most drink and baking recipes.

 If there’s anyone in your life who loves peppermint at Christmastime, this Homemade Peppermint Vodka would make a great present.

 Decant it into a mason jar or pop-top bottle and tie it with a red ribbon for a super sweet gift they’ll love all season long.

 Better yet, gift it with a batch of peppermint goodies, like these peppermint meringue cookies.
 Like any candy fiend, your mint-loving friends will thank you!